 Accordingly, such dwellings are either classified as Class 1, Class 2 or Class 3, depending on the circumstances of the building proposal.
+See also comments on matters that may influence classifications at A3.2 of this Guide.

 Class 3 buildings include: